 In order to allow the Mehendi colour to penetrate deep into your skin, cloves being aromatic spices, do wonders.
 Use this remedy over dried henna to darken its colour.

 How To Use?

 3. Let the smoke come in contact with your Mehendi.

 You must be extremely careful while employing this technique.
 After this, you can either scrape off the henna or leave it untouched for a few hours.
 Looking for the best kinds of Bridal Mehendi Designs?
 Here is our ultimate guide for you.

-After you remove the Mehendi off your skin, apply ‘Desi Ghee’ to develop a splendid color.
+After you remove the Mehendi from your skin, apply ‘Desi Ghee’ to develop a splendid colour.
 Avoid contact with water and use ghee immediately after you skim the Mehendi.

-One of the easiest ways to make mehndi darker is to let the henna stay for long.
+One of the easiest ways to make mehndi darker is to let the henna stay for a long.
 Leave it untouched for about 12 hours.
-For a rich color, you must avoid contact with water as much as possible.
-This will allow the Mehendi to set in deep and result in glorious color.
+For a rich colour, you must avoid contact with water as much as possible.
+This will allow the Mehendi to set in deep and result in glorious colour.
 Wondering where to get the best easy Mehendi designs?
 Read our list to find out.